Below is a partial list of terms I will be using in our class.

 - Transsexual: Someone who has undergone some degree of gender/genital assignment surgery.
 However, some people within the Queer community do not like or use this term.

 - Transvestite: Someone who “cross-dresses” by dressing as the gender opposite that conventionally associated with their sex.
 However, some people within the Queer community do not like or use this term.

 - Passing: When used in regards to Trans* people, being easily identified by others as one’s preferred sex/gender.

 - Queer: Someone who, to a greater or lesser degree, does not conform to/identify with heteronormative concepts of sex and gender.
-Queer is often used as an “umbrella term” to describe many different identities and sexualities.
+Queer is sometimes used as an “umbrella term” to describe many different identities and sexualities.

 Prof. Jaime Weida